-Within the context of intimate relationships, couples tend to turn to one another for emotional fulfillment.
-While emotional needs can also be met independently from within, via employment settings, through friends, family, etc., when in a partnership, couples tend to turn inward and place these needs and expectations upon one another primarily.
-There are a multitude of emotional needs, and these can vary from person to person.
-However, the top 10 general emotional needs tend to be as follows:
+Within the context of intimate relationships, couples tend to turn to one another for fulfillment.
+While needs can also be met independently from within, via employment settings, through friends, family, etc., when in a partnership, couples tend to turn inward and place these needs and expectations upon one another primarily.
+There are a multitude of needs, and these can vary from person to person.
+However, the top 10 general needs tend to be as follows:

 - Honesty and openness – having someone in your life with whom you can express yourself while they are receptive and truthful with you in feedback, even if it challenges you.